katiakata1/Flask-Web-Application/README.md

-The project idea was to create an responsive application serving a cleaning industry, where the employee/cleaner could login into the system and request the supplies from the manager needed to deliver the best cleaning experience. <br>
+The project idea was to create an responsive application serving a cleaning industry, where the employee/cleaner could login into the system and request the supplies from the manager needed to deliver the best cleaning experience.
 While working as a communal area cleaning associate I came across with an unreasonable need of contacting the manager on regular basis in order to inform him/her of the shortage of cleaning supplies.
 In most of the cases, the wrong supplies were ordered and delivered to the cleaner, rising a conflict between the manager and the employee.